a-vanriet/qpl-jekyll/program.md

 ##### 19:00 -- 22:00 Conference Dinner
 The conference dinner will take place at "Les Belles Plantes" located at [47 Rue Cuvier](https://goo.gl/maps/QAZaN9ywTRRjjsXNA).
 It is a short walk (approximately 15 minutes) from the conference venue.

+The dinner will be vegetarian, with a limited number of vegan options.

 ## Friday

 ##### 09:00 -- 10:00 **Plenary Talks**
 * Room *Number*.
   * Yu-Fang Chen, Kai-Min Chung, Ondřej Lengál, Jyun-Ao Lin, Wei-Lun Tsai and Di-De Yen. **An Automata-based Framework for Verification and Bug Hunting in Quantum Circuits.**
-  * Matt Wilson, Giulio Chiribella and Aleks Kissinger. **Quantum Supermaps are Characterised by Locality.** or
+  * Matt Wilson, Giulio Chiribella and Aleks Kissinger. **Quantum Supermaps are Characterised by Locality.**
-  * Matthew Wilson and Giulio Chiribella. **Polycategories of Supermaps on Monoidal Categories.**

 ##### 10:00 -- 10:30 **Break**
 ##### 10:30 -- 12:00 Parallel Session